-What would happen if the decision were made to move some operations to Harrisburg P&DC?
+What would happen if the decision is made to move some operations to the Albuquerque NM P&DC?

 If it is determined that operations should be moved, there may be some employee reassignments.
 All reassignments will be made in compliance with the collective bargaining agreements.